Skip to main content

 For deeper test patterns see the Testing guide; a fuller version of this counter lives at examples/gno.land/r/demo/counter.

-The gno CLI ships the same toolchain you'd expect from Go: a formatter that rewrites code in canonical style, a linter that catches common mistakes (unused imports, dead code, misuse of cross/realm), and a test runner that executes _test.gno files.
+The gno CLI ships the same toolchain you'd expect from Go: a formatter that rewrites code in canonical style, a linter that catches common mistakes (unused imports and variables, misuse of cross/realm), and a test runner that executes _test.gno files.
 Run them from the package directory before every commit:

 gno fmt ./... # rewrite .gno files in canonical style